markroland/path-helper/README.md

 ### map

-Map a value from one scale to another scale
+Map a value from one scale to another scale.
+This accepts an optional fifth boolean parameter to clamp the result to the output scale.

 ```js
 PH.map(2, 0, 10, -5, 5);